 Press it and download the “Import Results” file of your test Orders import – it will be in the Excelify Excel file format.

-6. Inspect that file, make any checks and data cleanup or adjustments as you need.
+6. Inspect that file, make any adjustments if needed

 You might want to look at the total amounts, check the currencies, transactions.